{

 Cybersecurity issues are, or should be, top of mind for life science companies, particularly when it relates to developing and deploying telehealth solutions over IoT/IoMT technologies.
 However, recruiting skilled cybersecurity talent is difficult, and the global cyber-talent shortage is making it challenging for companies to stay abreast of even the basics of cybersecurity—never mind the mammoth task of evaluating the security implications of digital transformation.

-For example, CyberSeek, a project funded by the National Initiative for Cybersecurity Education, reported last year that the U.S. faces a shortfall of nearly 314,000 cybersecurity professionals, putting the global gap at four million.
-The talent shortage is more than just a thorn in the side for life sciences companies.
-Another recent survey of IT decision-makers across eight countries found that 71% believed this talent gap causes direct and measurable damage to their organizations.
+For example, CyberSeek, a project funded by the National Initiative for Cybersecurity Education, reported in 2024 the U.S. faces a shortfall of nearly 265,000 cybersecurity professionals, with workers only being able to fill 83% of jobs.
+This talent shortage is more than just a thorn in the side for life sciences companies.

 Exposure to insider threats and ransomware attacks is a risk that life sciences organizations continually face; however, when you take into account the emerging threat from IoT/IoMT devices and the reality that digital transformation requires external partners and vendors to access your IT systems and data, a perfect cyber-storm is looming around the corner.
 And there isn’t enough skilled talent to defend it.

-There are a number of paths to success when adopting and deploying IoT solutions to support the rapid move to telehealth.
+There are several paths to success when adopting and deploying IoT solutions to support the rapid move to telehealth.
 Adhering to several fundamental practices can help to ensure that the end of the road is met with victories.

 Many life science organizations focus largely on building the technology workforce needed to drive IoT and telehealth solutions, and rightfully so.
 Technology talent is naturally inspired by technology—it is in their DNA.
 However, the most successful IoT and telehealth projects are transformational, so they impact how the entire company operates.
 Therefore, it is critical that all process owners have a part and say in the solution development effort.